algorandfoundation/specs/dev/TEAL_opcodes.md

 - Availability: v2
 - Mode: Application

-params: Txn.Accounts offset (or, since v4, an account address that appears in Txn.Accounts or is Txn.Sender), state key.
+params: Txn.Accounts offset (or, since v4, an _available_ account address), state key.
 Return: value.
 The value is zero (of type uint64) if the key does not exist.

 ## app_local_get_ex